Teves-web/jogo-dinossauro-sem-internet/README.md

 # jogo-dinossauro-sem-internet
-Famoso joguindo do dinossauro de quando a internet sai do ar
+Famoso joguindo do dinossauro de quando a internet fica fora do ar